How to Plan a Filet Crochet Project

 What size crochet thread is best for beginners?

 Size 10 crochet thread is the best starting point.
 It is thick enough to see your stitches clearly and work comfortably, but fine enough to produce recognizable filet lace.
 Pair it with a size 7 or 8 steel hook.
+Size 3 thread is easier to handle but produces a chunkier result that doesn't look as much like traditional filet crochet.

 Start Your Filet Crochet Project

 Before you start, run your project dimensions through the Yarn Calculator to make sure you have enough thread or yarn to finish.
 Nothing stalls a filet project faster than running short on materials.
+Plan it, swatch it, and crochet with confidence.